DorAchimier/ApiServer/README.md

 # Run the api server
-1. switch to "ServerBranch" branch
+1. switch to "master" branch
 1. download the zip file (Code -> Download Zip)
 2. unzip
 3. open the directory directory in the terminal